franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

 new CommandLineInterfaceBuilder()

-    // add this for single command mode (here: only get-info, no global help) .ForCommand<GetInfo>()
+    // add this for single command mode (here: only get-info, no global help)
+    // case of a class command
+    .ForCommand<GetInfo>()
+    // case of a dynamic command (here: only add, no global help)
+    //.ForCommand("add")

     // add this to avoid global help of the command line parser .DisableGlobalHelp()